History & Staff

 Todd, a licensed funeral director and embalmer in both Virginia and Tennessee, is the manager of Garrett Funeral Home.
 Todd is a native of Damascus, Virginia, and attended Holston High School where he was the captain and quarterback of the football team.
 He attended the Cincinnati College of Mortuary Science, Cincinnati, Ohio, where he graduated sixth in his class "Cum Laude" in 1992 with an Associate Degree in Mortuary Science.
 Todd is a member of the Virginia Institute of Funeral Professionals and is a former president of the Southwest Virginia Funeral Directors Association.
-Todd and his wife, Penny, who was homecoming queen of Holston High School, are members of the First Baptist Church and have a son, Nicholas Peyton Garrett, and a daughter, Madison Nicolle Garrett.
+Todd is a member of the First Baptist Church and has a son, Nicholas Peyton Garrett, and a daughter, Madison Nicolle Garrett.

 Kenneth, was born on May 26, 1946 in Marion, Virginia and was raised in Chilhowie, Virginia on the family farm.
 He graduated from Chilhowie High School in June 1964 and went to work as a bookkeeper and accounting clerk.
 In June 1966 he went to work for United Inter-Mountain Telephone Company in the accounting department.
 He received an associate degree in accounting from ETSU and a Bachelor of Bible degree from Tennessee Temple University.
 Kenneth has been in the ministry for forty-six years and has driven a school bus for twenty-nine years.
 He has operated a motor coach for Virginia Tech Sports and is currently driving for Premier Transportation, Knoxville, Tennessee.
 He is living in Damascus, Virginia and is the pastor of the Damascus Methodist Circuit consisting of Wrights Chapel, Laurel Community, and Zion Methodist Churches all in Damascus, Virginia.